jackcooperdev/CauldronDocs/pages/authentication/authentication.md

  }
  ```

-From here we now need to ensure that the user actually owns Minecraft and Get Profile Information for that account.
+From here, we now need to ensure that the user actually owns Minecraft and Get Profile Information for that account.

 4. Checking Game Ownership
 ```